ITSLeeds/TDS/practicals/2-software.md

 [1]  Note: if you want to install the development version of a package from GitHub, you can do so.
 Try, for example, running the following
 command: `remotes::install_github("ITSLeeds/pct")`

+[2]  Note: if you want to get zone data for a different region you can do so, e.g. with:
+`zones = sf::read_sf("https://github.com/npct/pct-outputs-regional-notR/raw/master/commute/msoa/west-yorkshire/z.geojson")`